Kurogane Type 95

-The Type 95 accommodated three persons - two in the front and one in the back.
+The Type 95 accommodated three people - two in the front and one in the back.
 The two-cylinder, V-twin, four-stroke, air-cooled gasoline engine, which developed 33 PS at 3,300 rpm, was an advantage in cold climates found in China, and had 4-wheel drive, using a gearshift activated transfer case to engage the front wheels.
 It was manufactured without weapons and unarmored.
 It had advantages over the Type 97 motorcycle used by the Japanese Army, which had much less off-road mobility, and so limited troop mobility.
 It had tall wheels which helped it to travel over rough terrain, mud and snow.